niravmsoni/aspnetcore-dapper/README.md

 	- Stored Procedures and Dynamic Params
 		- Dapper does support interacting to database via SPs

 		- Implementation
 			- Refer Stored procs present under Database project
 			- Refer ContactRepositoryUsingStoredProc for studying interactions with DB
 			- Most of the code is pretty much the same.
 We need to set the CommandType parameter in Execute() or Query() or QueryMultiple() method as CommandType.StoredProcedure

+	- Working with Arrays that go as IN statement in WHERE clause
+		- Dapper is able to convert [] into comma separated values required in IN statement in SQL
+		- See ContactRepositoryAdditionalOperations -> GetContactsById method